 - Over-provision resources based on peak usage and over pay, or

 - Under-provision to save cost, at the expense of performance and customer satisfaction during peaks.

 Elastic pools solve this problem by ensuring that databases get the performance resources they need when they need it.
 They provide a simple resource allocation mechanism within a predictable budget.
 To learn more about design patterns for SaaS applications using elastic pools, see Design Patterns for Multi-tenant SaaS Applications with Azure SQL Database.

-Elastic pools enable the developer to purchase elastic Database Transaction Units (eDTUs) for a pool shared by multiple databases to accommodate unpredictable periods of usage by individual databases.
-The eDTU requirement for a pool is determined by the aggregate utilization of its databases.
-The number of eDTUs available to the pool is controlled by the developer budget.
-The developer simply adds databases to the pool, sets the minimum and maximum eDTUs for the databases, and then sets the eDTU of the pool based on their budget.
+Elastic pools enable the developer to purchase resources for a pool shared by multiple databases to accommodate unpredictable periods of usage by individual databases.
+You can configure resources for the pool based either on the DTU-based purchasing model or the vCore-based purchasing model.
+The resource requirement for a pool is determined by the aggregate utilization of its databases.
+The amount of resources available to the pool is controlled by the developer budget.
+The developer simply adds databases to the pool, sets the minimum and maximum resources for the databases (either minimum and maximum DTUs or minimum or maximum vCores depending on your choice of resourcing model), and then sets the resources of the pool based on their budget.
 A developer can use pools to seamlessly grow their service from a lean startup to a mature business at ever-increasing scale.

-When should you consider a SQL Database elastic pool?
+When should you consider a SQL Database elastic pool

 Pools are well suited for a large number of databases with specific utilization patterns.
 For a given database, this pattern is characterized by low average utilization with relatively infrequent utilization spikes.